amy-bo/DSP/README.md

 ## Goal

-Pioreactors can be set up automatically to stream relevant data to an open source data sharing platform.
+- Pioreactors can be set up automatically to stream relevant data to an open source data sharing platform.

-Having all this data on a data sharing platform will allow researchers to collaborate and learn from each other's work, it will allow them to train AI and digital twins on this data and
+- Having all this data on a data sharing platform will allow researchers to collaborate and learn from each other's work, it will allow them to train AI and digital twins on this data and

-It will also allow us to monitor if free-rental bioreactors are being used as intended.
+- It will also allow us to monitor if free-rental bioreactors are being used as intended.

-We would like to have an initial data sharing platform set up by the end of Q1.
+- We would like to have an initial data sharing platform set up by the end of Q1.

 ## Barriers to Project

-Our constraints to date have been time/ability mismatches and lack of funding to contract out the project.
+- Our constraints to date have been time/ability mismatches and lack of funding to contract out the project.

-Martin has no planned holiday in the next 3 months, and works on AMYBO 95% full time.
+- Martin has no planned holiday in the next 3 months, and works on AMYBO 95% full time.

 ## What conditions exist?

-We will need to lend developers a Pioreactor.
+- We will need to lend developers a Pioreactor.
 We are fully open source - no NDA.

-The AMYBO community is in a position to procure/scale up the solution service for medium or long-term use – Prof Joshua Pearce of [uwo.ca](https://uwo.ca) has offered to fund 10 electroPioreactors with $100k in kind academic support for a pilot trial, with hopefully 100 electroPioreactors to follow if successful.
+- The AMYBO community is in a position to procure/scale up the solution service for medium or long-term use – Prof Joshua Pearce of [uwo.ca](https://uwo.ca) offered to fund 10 electroPioreactors with $100k in kind academic support for a pilot trial, with hopefully 100 electroPioreactors to follow if successful.

 ## Current Technology

-### Please provide a list of related systems.
-Are there internal systems we must use/specific technical considerations?
+The Pioreactor software should if possible be implemented as a [Pioreactor Plugin](https://docs.pioreactor.com/developer-guide/intro-plugins).

-If applicable – please provide details of required languages.
+We have not started development of the Data Sharing Platform other than opening a [public repo](https://github.com/Amybo-org/DSP).

 ## Technology